Loading...

 Portion Control

-Include a source of lean protein, such as grilled chicken or turkey slices, alongside your meal.
-Protein can help slow the absorption of carbohydrates.
+Include a source of lean protein such as grilled chicken, turkey, or tofu in your meal.
+Protein can help slow the absorption of carbohydrates and prevent spikes.

-Incorporate healthy fats like avocado, nuts, or seeds to your meal.
-These fats can help stabilize blood sugar levels.
+Add a small amount of healthy fats like avocado, nuts, or seeds to your meal.
+These fats can help slow digestion and stabilize blood sugar levels.

 healthspan-mbl